 The Official Animal of Alabama

 Alabama’s official state animal is the North American black bear (Ursus americanus).
 It shares this state mammal with West Virginia.
-Black bears were once rare in Alabama, but their population has grown in recent years.
+Black bears were once rare in Alabama, but their population has grown recently.

 Alabama’s official amphibian is the red hills salamander.
 This strange creature lives in deep forest ravines and can grow 11 inches long.
 The red hill salamander is threatened because of habitat loss.

 The official Alabama state insect is the Monarch butterfly.
 The Alabama legislature designated the local butterfly as the state insect in 1989.
 Authorities from Selma, which had dubbed the city the Butterfly Capital of Alabama in 1982, demanded the action.

 Also known as Danaus plexippus, these arthropods are recognized by their large orange wings, prominent black veins, and white, pearl-shaped markings clusted at the borders of each wing, on thick black bands.
 Their migrations which are especially noteworthy and cover vast distances are fraught with risk.
 However, these beautiful butterflies protect themselves by storing the toxins from the milkweed on which they lay their eggs, and which sustains their larvae, in their bodies.

 Where To Find the Top Wild Animals in Alabama